liao961120/nutrical/README.md

 <div class="cell markdown">

-You might also want to know the amount required to reach intake of, say 3 grams of fiber.
+You might also want to know the amount required to reach an intake of, say 3 grams of fiber.
 Simple, just supply fiber as the parameter of the `.to()` method.

 </div>